Fellowships and Internships

 NMFS–Sea Grant Joint Fellowship Program

 Provides up to three years support to Ph.D. students interested in careers related to marine population and ecosystem dynamics or marine resource economics.
 Selected fellows work on thesis problems of public interest and relevance to the National Marine Fisheries Service (NMFS) and work closely with mentors from NMFS Science Centers or offices.
 Application packages must be submitted to the Sea Grant program in the state where the students are enrolled.
-Interested applicants should reach out to Alaska Sea Grant Associate Director Molly Cain to receive application support.
+Interested applicants should reach out to Alaska Sea Grant Associate Director Molly Cain to receive application support at least a month in advance of the deadline.

 Learn more about the NMFS–Sea Grant Joint Fellowship